cyberbotics/webots-doc/reference/connector.md

 [Connector](#connector)'s *presence* (see definition below) state each `ms` milliseconds.
 The provided `ms` argument specifies the [Connector](#connector)'s sampling period.
-Note it will be active only after the sampling period has expired.
+Note that it will be active only after the sampling period has expired.

 The `wb_connector_disable_presence()` function stops querying the [Connector](#connector)'s *presence*.